 Q: Both my husband and I work full-time.
 Making time to cook a healthy dinner is not always easy.
 Can you suggest any time saving tips?

-1. Use a crock pot for dinner meals.
+A:1.
+Use a crock pot for dinner meals.
 Before you go to work in the morning (you can plan and put the food in the pot the night before and store in the refrigerator) set up the crock pot and put it on high or low for the whole day.
 I make a chicken soup with a lot of chicken and different vegetables, and when I come home at night the house smells great, and we all have a hot delicious dinner.

 2. Buy frozen vegetables at Trader Joe's or the market and make a big pot of soup and have it for the week, or divide it in portions and freeze for the month.